-So far 2004 has been one tough year for the US stock markets, which have been excruciatingly oscillating in an exceptionally tight trading range.
+So far 2004 has been one tough year for the US stock markets, which have been excruciatingly oscillating in an

 In this curious environment the bulls aren't making money because the markets just refuse to move up significantly.
 These days the bears aren't faring much better though as stocks also refuse to fall significantly.
 The longer this unnatural placidness persists, the higher the frustration levels are growing in both market camps.

 It has been challenging trying to analyze this bizarre stock-market scene this year, but each day more data becomes available that is gradually fleshing out a bearish picture.
 At the same time while US equities remain grossly overvalued fundamentally, the technicals are conspiring to reveal increasing weakness.
 These ominous signs do not bode well for the US markets, regardless of this being a fabled election year.

 This week I would like to examine some of these ominous stock-market technicals, using the mighty S&P 500 as a proxy for the US stock markets in general.
 After digesting these charts, I suspect you will agree that the SPX action in 2004 has been anything but encouraging.
 Whether you find yourself in the bullish or bearish camp today, the message of these charts seems pretty unambiguous.

 Our first graph is a 2004 candlestick depiction of the S&P 500's trading action that we used to highlight intraday trading ranges in the SPX and their interaction with the prevailing downtrend in force.
 In light of both the usual closing data and these intraday candlestick range bars, the SPX is decaying in a series of lower highs and lower lows.
 The resulting tactical downtrend is crystal clear.